justMoritz/3d-game-engine/README.md

 Because this is an entire game engine, level data and textures are loaded from files, and can be switched on the fly!

 ### Floor Objects
-The engine also supports what I call objects: Items that are neither walls nor the planes that are the ceiling and the sky.
+The engine also supports what I call floor objects: blocks that are neither walls nor infinite planes like ceilings and the sky.
 In the world they could represent water or holes, depending on their shading.
 They work by:
 - Calculating the distance to the front *and* the back of a block.
 - Overlaying and combining them onto the background-space
-- Floor Objects are kept out of the z-buffer, otherwise they might be hiding sprites placed behind them!
+- Keeping them out of the z-buffer, so they don't hide sprites placed behind them!

 ![Objects Composite Image](https://raw.githubusercontent.com/justMoritz/images/master/3d-composit-min.png)